Education and Inspiration through the ancient art of storytelling!

 To read an article Fox wrote for Green Teacher Magazine follow this link InTheFootstepsOfAudubon

-To read some of Audubon's Essays click on the title: The Prairie, The Runaway, The Squatters of the Mississippi
+To read some of Audubon's Essays click on the title: The Ohio, The Prairie, The Runaway, The Squatters of the Mississippi

 To learn more about the life of John James Audubon visit these two web pages for brief biographies: Audubon Society and Princeton Audubon.